openharmony/docs/en/application-dev/media/video-playback.md

   async videoPlayerDemo() {
     let videoPlayer = undefined;
     let surfaceID = 'test' // The surfaceID parameter is used for screen display.
-Its value is obtained through the XComponent interface.
+Its value is obtained through the XComponent API.
 For details about the document link, see the method of creating the XComponent. let fdPath = 'fd://'
     // The stream in the path can be pushed to the device by running the "hdc file send D:\xxx\H264_AAC.mp4 /data/app/el1/bundle/public/ohos.acts.multimedia.video.videoplayer/ohos.acts.multimedia.video.videoplayer/assets/entry/resources/rawfile" command. let path = '/data/app/el1/bundle/public/ohos.acts.multimedia.video.videoplayer/ohos.acts.multimedia.video.videoplayer/assets/entry/resources/rawfile/H264_AAC.mp4';